greenorbitspace/hub/userguide/content/en/_index.md

 ---
-title: Docsy
+title: Green Orbit Digital
-description: A Hugo theme for creating great technical documentation sites
+description: Sustainable marketing for the space sector and beyond.
 ---

-{{% blocks/cover title="Welcome to Docsy!" image_anchor="top" height="full" %}}
+{{% blocks/cover title="Welcome to Green Orbit Digital" image_anchor="top" height="full" %}}
 {{% param description %}}
 {.display-6}

+We help purpose-driven space and tech organisations grow with sustainable, data-driven marketing that makes an impact.

 <a class="btn btn-lg btn-primary me-3" href="about/">Learn More</a>
 <a class="btn btn-lg btn-secondary" href="docs/get-started/">Get started</a>